NateOConnellPhD/infForest/README.md

 `int()` estimates how the effect of one variable changes across levels of another.
 For each level of the `by` variable, it computes the effect of the primary variable within that subgroup, then tests whether the subgroup effects differ.
 This is analogous to an interaction term in regression, but without assuming the interaction is multiplicative or linear.

-The subgroup effects use the same estimation machinery as `effect()` — AIPW-debiased contrasts within each stratum.
+The subgroup effects use the same estimation machinery as `effect()` — that is, contrasts within each stratum.
 The difference between subgroup effects is a contrast of contrasts, with its own SE and CI.

 ```r
 int(fit, "x2", by = "trt", p.value = TRUE)